ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 values MUST be ignored.
 This value determines the structure and semantics of the rest of the structure.

-- "issuer_name" is a value containing the hostname of the issuer.
+- "issuer_name" is a value containing the hostname of the issuer as a UTF-8 string.
 This is hostname identifies the issuer that is allowed to issue tokens that can be redeemed by this origin.
 The field that stores this value in the challenge is prefixed with a 2-octet integer indicating the length, in network byte order.